How To Boost Your Progesterone (Naturally)

 3. Essential Nutrients

-Key nutrients like zinc, selenium, vitamin C, B vitamins, vitamin D and magnesium support various aspects of hormone balance and can be obtained through a balanced diet and careful supplementation.
+Key nutrients like zinc, selenium, vitamin C, ALL of the B vitamins (not just B12), vitamin D and magnesium support various aspects of hormone balance and can be obtained through a balanced diet and careful supplementation.

 4. Quality Sleep